dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. If you are feeling adventurous, trade iothubowner connection strings and device IDs with a neighbor in the lab and verify that you can monitor each other's devices.

-1. One last comment, we are using the "iothubowner" connection string to monitor the events.
-You could actually use a less privileged policy, like the "service" sas policy we copied the connection string for earlier.
-Go ahead and try monitoring events with the "service" policy connection string you pasted into the [myresources.txt](./myresources.txt) file.
+1. One last comment, we are using the "**iothubowner**" connection string to monitor the events.
+You could actually use a less privileged policy, like the "**service**" sas policy  we copied the connection string for earlier.
+Go ahead and try monitoring events with the **IoT Hub "service" SAS Policy Primary Connection String** policy connection string you pasted into the [myresources.txt](./myresources.txt) file.
+It should work just fine because that SAS policy has permissions to read messages from the IoT Hub.

 ___